Capturing a minidump¶

 Capturing a minidump: application crash¶

-To capture a full minidump for an application crash, you can use a tool called windbg.
+To capture a full minidump for an application crash, you can use a tool called Debugging Tools for Windows, which is provided by Microsoft for free.

 Connect Firefox to the debugger.

-If Firefox is not already running, then open WinDbg from the Start menu (Start->All Programs->Debugging Tools for Windows->WinDbg).
-Next, open the “File” menu and choose “Open Executable…”.
-In the file chooser window that appears, open the firefox.exe executable in your Firefox program folder (C:Program FilesMozilla Firefox).
+If Firefox is not already running, open the “File” menu on WinDbg and choose “Open Executable…”.
+In the file chooser window that appears, open the firefox.exe executable.
+If you’re not sure about where it is, please see How to find the location of firefox.exe.

 You should now see a “Command” text window with debug output at the top and an input box at the bottom.
 From the menu, select